Skills & Employment Training

 Through our Furniture Store, Workshops and Warehouse and our other retail outlets we offer opportunities for people to gain on-the-job skills and experience.
 This ranges from administration and sales through to warehousing, being a driver’s mate on one of our delivery vans, restoring furniture or servicing domestic appliances.

-Everyone who joins the programme gets a uniform.
-That gives them a sense of value and belonging and helps build up their confidence.
-Alongside work experience, we provide additional support through basic training in subjects such as health and safety at work and lifting heavy objects.
+Everyone who joins the programme gets a Record of Achievement.
+This gives them a sense of value, belonging and helps build up their confidence.
+Alongside the role specific training and work experience, we provide transferable training in areas such as Manual Handling, Health and Safety in the workplace and multiple other CPD certified courses.

 Our charity shops provide the ideal environment for learning the retail trade.
 Volunteers get to use the till, bar code and price goods, as well as serving customers and stocktaking.